bboyGit/Calculus/README.md

 # Calculus
-Achieve some classical functions of calculus
+Achieve some classical functions of calculus and math tricks